ApsaraDB/PolarDB-for-PostgreSQL/README.md

 ## Contributing

-PolarDB is built on and of open source, and extends open source PostgreSQL.
+PolarDB is built on and of open source and extends open-source PostgreSQL.
 Your contributions are welcome.
 How to start developing PolarDB is summarized in [coding style](/doc/polardb/style.md).
 It also introduces our coding style and quality guidelines.

 ## Licensing
 PolarDB code is released under the Apache Version 2.0 License and the Licenses with PostgreSQL code.